 I agree that Name of student… can go on the visit.

 Miss Whitney Head of Home Economics

 The week before the outing is tense.
-If I don’t get all the signed forms back we can’t go, as there is no-one to sit with the forgetful.
+If I don’t get all the signed forms back we can’t go.
 I suspect that many forms are signed by students, just like their sick notes or the ‘Jimmy could not do his homework because …’ letters.

 To raise the profile of my subject and get some school publicity, I’ve asked a photographer from the local newspaper to come to take snaps.
 I hope my group will impress him so that he will write about the importance of teaching boys and girls how to cook.

 We snake down the road in an ordered line and gather in the butcher’s shop.

 He heaves a lamb carcass onto the thick wooden block and sharpens his knives on a steel.
 This is manly, grown up stuff and my group are keen.
 As he deftly butchers fleshy chunks of meat from the large bones, the lamb is reduced to chops, shoulder and leg, and the cheapest bit that we are going to cook – the rather fatty but very delicious, breast of lamb.

 I wait in anticipation for news of our visit in the local paper.
 Will we make the front page?
 But what a disappointment.
 For all my talk of modern men and women sharing tasks in the home and family, the reporter has chosen to put us on page three with the sexist headline

 Underneath is a photo of my class smiling at the butcher and his dead beast.
 My interview with the reporter ends with a further piece of sexism: